camertron/tmp-repo/README.md

 tmp-repo
 ========

-Creates and manages a git repository in the operating system's temporary directory.
-Useful for running git operations in tests.
+Creates and manages git repositories in the operating system's temporary directory.
+It does this by providing a thin wrapper around the git binary that's pointed at a randomly generated temporary folder.

 ## Installation